denizsoysal/ARCS/docs/Project Description.md

 ## What makes this project advanced?
 - Coordination between two separate robot arms
 - Decision making: where to move the whiteboard, what to erase
+- Combination of multiple sensors, namely the RGBD camera and the force sensors in the robot arms

 ## What makes this project relevant?
 - Manipulating larger objects by coordination of multiple robot arms